OvidiuS/citadel-swing-grav/pages/02.Info/04.the-plan/03._jnj--and-themed-competitions/section_alternate.md

 title: 'JnJ + Themed Competitions'
 ---

-For this edition of Citadel Swing we are only offering four JnJ competition levels: Newcomer, Novice, Intermediate and Advanced.
+For this edition of Citadel Swing we are offering four JnJ competition levels: Newcomer, Novice, Intermediate and Advanced.

 Registration for the JnJ competitions end on Saturday, 14:55!
 Late entries will not be accepted, sorry!
 You will get 3 songs.
 You will rotate before each song.